crs4/AtlantaNet/README.md

 To be copied in your local ./ckpt directory.
 - [resnet50_matterportlayout.pth](https://vicserver.crs4.it/atlantanet/resnet50_matterportlayout.pth)
     - Trained with ResNet50 on MatterportLayout cleaned dataset.
-	    - NB: many images have been corrected or removed by the authors because they have incorrect automatic annotations or layouts that are not compatible with the original assumptions (e.g. ceilings with different heights).
-See orignal dataset link for details
+	    - NB: several images have been removed by the authors due to incorrect annotations or layouts that are not compatible with the original assumptions (e.g. horizontal ceilings).
+See the original dataset link for details (https://github.com/ericsujw/Matterport3DLayoutAnnotation).
-        - Adopted splitting provided in the repository.
+        - Adopted data splitting provided in the data/splitting folder.
 - [resnet50_atlantalayout.pth](https://vicserver.crs4.it/atlantanet/resnet50_atlantalayout.pth)
     - Trained with ResNet50 on MatterportLayout cleaned dataset and finetuned on the Atlantalayout training set.
 - [resnet101_atlantalayout.pth](https://vicserver.crs4.it/atlantanet/resnet101_atlantalayout.pth)